HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/How to Create and Deploy a Signed WDAC Policy.md

 ## Follow the official guide to create certificate template and generate the signing certificate

 Now open Certification Authority, you can do so by searching for it in Windows search or from Server Manager => Tools.
-Once you open it, you can follow [the official guide from Microsoft](https://learn.microsoft.com/en-us/windows/security/threat-protection/windows-defender-application-control/create-code-signing-cert-for-windows-defender-application-control) to create the certificate template for WDAC policy signing and then request and create a certificate.
+Once you open it, you can follow [the guide from Microsoft](https://learn.microsoft.com/en-us/windows/security/application-security/application-control/windows-defender-application-control/deployment/create-code-signing-cert-for-wdac) to create the certificate template for WDAC policy signing and then request and create a certificate.

 <br>